 Varn also organizes events to seek out and interpret locations in Western North Carolina.
 Over the weekend, Varn had planned on hosting an artist’s retreat in Hot Springs, complete with group meals, and a hike to one of the locations from the series for the group and artists to recreate.
 The free retreat is currently being rescheduled due to the weather.

-Overall, the intent of the project is to turn the project into a book with the hope of using these recreated travel logs to contribute to movements that seek to conserve and protect these historic spaces.
+Overall, the intent of the project is to turn the project into a serial and then into a book, with the hope of using these recreated travel logs to contribute to movements that seek to conserve and protect these historic spaces.